nxame/awesome/README.md

 - [3b1b/manim](https://github.com/3b1b/manim) - Animation engine for explanatory math videos
 - [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI
+- [Agenta-AI/agenta](https://github.com/Agenta-AI/agenta) - The open-source LLMOps platform: prompt playground, prompt management, LLM evaluation, and LLM observability all in one place.
 - [Blazemeter/taurus](https://github.com/Blazemeter/taurus) - Automation-friendly framework for Continuous Testing by
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV (pronounced RwaKuv) is an RNN with great LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
 We are at RWKV-7 "Goose".
 So it's combining the best of RNN and transformer - great performance, linear time, constant space (no kv-cache), fast training, infinite ctx_len, and free sentence embedding.
 - [EC-DIGIT-CSIRC/sysdiagnose](https://github.com/EC-DIGIT-CSIRC/sysdiagnose) - Forensic toolkit for iOS sysdiagnose feature